particle-iot/docs/src/content/reference/device-os/firmware.md

 {{api name1="FEATURE_RETAINED_MEMORY"}}

-- On Gen 3 devices (B Series SoM, Boron, Argon, Tracker SoM, Tracker One, E404X), retained memory is always enabled, regagrdless of the feature flag.
+- On Gen 3 devices (B-Series SoM, Boron, Argon, Tracker SoM, Tracker One, E404X), retained memory is always enabled, regagrdless of the feature flag.

 - On the P2, Photon 2, and Tracker M, retained memory is not available.

-- On Gen 2 devices (E Series, Photon, P1), backup RAM is disabled by default, since it does require some maintenance power which may not be desired on some low-powered projects.
+- On Gen 2 devices (E-Series, Photon, P1), backup RAM is disabled by default, since it does require some maintenance power which may not be desired on some low-powered projects.
 Backup RAM consumes roughly 5uA or less on VIN and 9uA or less on VBAT.